Do you know one of my least favorite return addresses to find in the mailbox? Internal Revenue Service.

 You have a right to representation by an authorized representative when it comes to a tax audit.

 But should you pay a professional to help with your audit?
 That likely depends on how complex the problem is, and what other assistance you have available.
 Depending on how you filed your taxes, your filing service may provide some assistance.

-My advice is to first see what resources are already available to you, whether through your tax preparation software or other avenues.
+First, my advice is to see what resources are already available to you through your tax preparation software or other avenues.
 Then, if you’re still struggling to come up with the proper documentation or if you disagree with the audit’s findings, consider hiring additional help.

-If your audit is complex right from the start, though, you might consider skipping straight to hired representation who can help you answer the IRS’s questions appropriately and in a timely manner.
+If your audit is complex right from the start, though, you might consider skipping straight to hired representation who can help you answer the IRS’s questions appropriately and promptly.

 6. Understand possible outcomes